primalnow/primalname.github.io/_posts/2017-01-01-about-primal-now.md

 title: 'About The Primal Now'
 tags: Quran, Bible, God, Life, Primal, Power of Now, Mindfulness, Awareness, Consciousness, Heaven, Hell, Mind
 categories: Mindfulness
-excerpt: Introduction to The Primal Now website.
+description: Introduction to The Primal Now website.
 This is a collection of things I am learning on a day-to-day quest for a more conscious, and successful, life.
 image: xthe-99-club.jpg
 ---